rdkcentral/firebolt-certification-app/docs/Configurations.md

 # FCA: Configurations

-This document gives the various configurations available for Firebolt Certification App ( FCA).
-It provides insights into setting up and utiizing different environemtns, parameters, and app types to facilitate effective testing and certification of applications using firebolt technology.
+This document gives the various configurations available for Firebolt Certification App (FCA).
+It provides insights into setting up and utiizing different environments, parameters, and app types to facilitate effective testing and certification of applications using firebolt technology.

 ## Table of Contents